AnhDuc2000/test-jenkins/docs/RUNBOOK.md

 ## Security and Access Control

 Confluence uses Atlassian Crowd, which is a centralized single sign-on provider that is actually hosted by our [JIRA instance](https://github.dxc.com/platform-dxc/jira/).
-In effect, configuring JIRA for single sign-on, and then Confluence with Crowd pointing to JIRA, means Confluence users can use DXC GlobalPass.
+In effect, configuring JIRA for single sign-on, and then Confluence with Crowd pointing to JIRA, means Confluence users can use DXC Global Pass and MFA.

 In addition, we also support external user access control provided Account Manager/Project Manager accepts the Risk